tromey/spidermonkey-unwinder/README.md

   `ProfilingFrameIterator` would work for this.
 As a hack we could require the user to use some `set` command and determine this by hand.

-* Need a type cache for some types in the unwinder.
-There's one in the existing gdb scripts in js.

 * It would be really good to be able to find all the saved registers in ordinary JIT frames.
 I'm not sure if this is reasonably possible.